This class provides services needed to instrument Java

 When the virtual machine's built-in class loader, known as the "bootstrap

-class loader", unsuccessfully searches for a class, the entries in the JAR file
+class loader", unsuccessfully searches for a class, the entries in the JAR file will be searched as well.

 This method may be used multiple times to add multiple JAR files to be searched in the order that this method was invoked.